 Multiple-Choice Question Scoring

 The MCQ testlets use what’s called a multi-stage testing approach.
-This means that as you progress through the exam, the difficulty of the MCQs changes.
-Each exam starts with medium difficulty questions.
+This means that as CPA candidates progress through each section of the CPA exam, the difficulty of the MCQs changes.
+Basically, each exam starts with medium difficulty questions and progresses from there.

 As you perform well, you will be given more and more difficult questions.
-If you perform poorly, you will be given less and less difficult questions.
+Alternatively, if you perform poorly, you will be given less and less difficult questions.
 For instance, if you do well on the first set of questions, your next set will be more difficult.
-If you do well on the second set, your third set will also be difficult.
+Furthermore, if you do well on the second set, your third set will also be difficult.

 Now let’s assume that you did well on the first set of medium difficulty questions and poorly on the second.
 What will the third set be?
 Medium questions again.
 As you perform worst, the difficulty gets ratcheted back.